saturnlighting/literature-review/README.md

   levels.

-- Deeper understanding on how road lighting affects different cyclist groups.
+- Deeper understanding on how road lighting affects different cyclist groups (frequent cyclists, occasional cyclists, or potential cyclists).
 Also gender-age groups are under-research.
 Do young female perceive cycling in the dark more dangerous than other women-age groups due to the risk of sexual assault?